Baraa-Rayed/ML_Flask_app/README.md

 ## Automatic way:

-just upload the **mldemocf.yaml** stack to the cloud formartion and then the only thing that you need to repeat manually is to provide the nginx configiration file  with:
+just upload the **mldemocf.yaml** stack to the cloud formartion and then the only thing that you need to do manually is to provide the nginx configiration file  with:

 ```
 upstream flaskML_Flask_app {